matomo-org/matomo-java-tracker/README.md

 * less dependencies
 * new dimension parameter
 * special types allow to provide valid parameters now
-* a new implementation for Java 11 uses the HttpClient available since Java 11
+* a new implementation for Java 11 or newer uses the HttpClient available since Java 11

 See also the [Developer Guide here](https://developer.matomo.org/api-reference/tracking-java)